Iowa man charged with killing family blamed masked intruder

 The audio of Jackson’s 911 call cannot be released because it contains information of “material importance to our investigation,” Buelow said.

+“Our thoughts are with all those impacted by this tragic situation,” said university spokeswoman Anne Bassett, who said counseling and other services were available for students and employees.

-Alex Jackson graduated from Kennedy High School in 2019, a year before his younger sister graduated from the same school, according to a spokeswoman for the Cedar Rapids school district.
+Alex Jackson graduated from Kennedy High in 2019, a year before his sister graduated, according to a spokeswoman for the Cedar Rapids school district.
 He played the flute and his sister played the oboe in the school's symphony band in 2019.

 Sabrina Jackson introduced then-presidential candidate Andrew Yang when he visited Cedar Rapids to discuss global warming in December 2019, according to news reports.